Introduction to Arithmetic Groups: Closed subgroups of amenable groups

 \section{Closed subgroups of amenable groups}

-Before proving that closed subgroups of amenable groups are amenable (\cref{SubgrpAmen}), let us introduce some notation and establish a lemma.
+Before proving that closed subgroups of amenable groups are amenable (\cref{SubgrpAmen}), we introduce some notation and establish a \lcnamecref{Linfty(H;C)good}.
 (Proofs for the case of discrete groups have already been given in \cref{FinAddRem,FolnerSubgrp}.)